getify/Functional-Light-JS/ch2.md

 I think most FPers are going to blink and wave off these concerns.
 They love anonymous functions and they love saving on syntax.
 But like I said before: you decide.

-**Note:** Though I do not prefer to use `=>` in practive in my applications, we will use it in many places throughout the rest of this book -- especially when we present typical FP utilities -- where conciseness is preferred to optimize for the limited physical space in code snippets.
+**Note:** Though I do not prefer to use `=>` in practice in my applications, we will use it in many places throughout the rest of this book -- especially when we present typical FP utilities -- where conciseness is preferred to optimize for the limited physical space in code snippets.
 Make your own determinations whether this approach will make your own code more or less readable.

 ## What's This?